 In short, SoLow customers receive a subsidy on their bill and that subsidy is paid for by other customers.
 The subsidy amounted to every non-SoLow customer paying an £7 extra per year to fund the preferential SoLow rate.

-With six million customers, we have to ensure fairness for all and hence the need to phase out SoLow.
+We have to ensure fairness for all and hence the need to phase out SoLow.

 What will change on my bill?

 You will notice a standing charge on your 2015/16 bill.
-However, you’ll also notice a reduction in the amount you pay for each cubic metre of water you use, which will offset any rise.
+However, you’ll also notice a reduction in the amount you pay for each cubic metre of water you use, which will help offset any rise.

 How much will my bill change by?